 Related link: ACCME's Policy on Joint Providership

-Annually, ACCME aggregates the activity data that is reported by providers and publishes an Annual Report that provides information to the CME community about the size and scope of the CME enterprise.
-The “Reporting Year” tells ACCME in which Annual Report the activity belongs.
+Annually, the activity data that is reported by providers is aggregated and published as an Annual Report that provides information to the community.
+The “Reporting Year” indicates in which Annual Report the activity belongs.
 Most providers operate on a calendar year basis, and for these providers the Reporting Year is equivalent to the year of the Activity Date (For instance, Activity Date = September 1, 2016, and Reporting Year = 2016).

 A course is identified as a regularly scheduled series (RSS) when it is planned to have

-Below is a list of the different CME activity types that can be reported in the PARS System.
+Below is a list of the different activity types that can be reported in PARS.
 You can click on the name of any of these activity types for a definition and additional information:

 An important concept in PARS is that of “open” and “closed” activities.
 Open activities are those that have a minimum set of data entered for them: specifically, activity name, activity type, activity date, and, if applicable, location.
 Once these data about an activity are entered, the activity is “open”, and is saved to the database.